 Financial Assistance Policy

-Below is a summary to Covenant HealthCare's Financial Assistance Policy.
+Covenant HealthCare's Financial Assistance Policy is provided below.
 If you have questions or need to contact Financial Counseling, call 989.583.2959 or 989.583.6024.
 You can also e-mail email@example.com.

 Click here to download a copy of Covenant's Financial Assistance Application (pdf).